Find Cheap Auto Insurance Quotes in Your Area

 Uninsured Motorists (UM) is another optional protection for Georgian drivers.
 Despite the law, there is still a percentage of drivers out on the road without insurance.
 This means that if an uninsured driver causes the accident, he or she may lack the financial ability to pay for your medical expenses and repair costs.

-When you get UM coverage in Georgia, you will have the choice of whether or not you wish to stack your limits.
+When you get UM coverage in Georgia, you will have the choice to stack your limits.
 This makes a difference when you sustain significant medical injuries at the hands of an underinsured driver — who has lower BI or PD limits than your UMBI or UMPD limits.
 It will affect the maximum amount you may claim under the coverage, as well as the cost of your UM premium by about 2%:

 - Reduced (Traditional UM): Traditionally, UM coverage only pays the difference between the other driver's BI and/or PD limits and your UM limits.
 This option is called the Reduced – or Traditional – UM, and with this option your UMBI and UMPD premiums are lower.

 - Add-on (New UM): The New UM coverage, also known as the Add-on UM, increases your coverage limits by allowing you to stack the limits of the other driver’s BI and/or PD limits on top of your UM limits.
 This option will make your UM coverage pricier than a Traditional UM of the same limits.
 From our Car Insurance Rates in Georgia study, we found that Add-on UM coverage usually cost 2% more than Reduced-UM for a driver.

 Here is a table explaining the difference between a Add-on UM and Reduced-UM: